The next logical evolution of the MacBook Air and Pro is to add 5G

 There's a strong likelihood that evolution will take a path that finds its way to 5G in the coming years.

-Discuss: MacBooks are making a great leap forward for PCs.
+Discuss: MacBooks with M1 is a leap forward for PCs.
 Now bring on the 5G

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.